 My favorite way to serve this recipe is over a bed of cooked white rice with a side of grilled mixed vegetables.
 However, it’s incredibly versatile and can be paired with all your favorite sides and appetizers.

-Yes, marinate the chicken as instructed in the recipe card below.
-Then, instead of placing it on the grill, cook it in a grill pan or a regular skillet on the stovetop over medium-high heat.
-Alternatively, you can bake it in the oven at 400 degrees Fahrenheit for 20-25 minutes or until it is cooked all the way through.
+Yes, marinate the chicken in the sauce, then cook it in a grill pan or a regular skillet on the stovetop over medium-high heat.
+Alternatively, you can bake it in the oven at 400ºF for 20-25 minutes or until it is cooked all the way through.

 Grilled Teriyaki Chicken